PateKAMK/Pakki-Engine/README.md

-# welcome to PakkiEngine GitHub Pages
+# PakkiEngine Github pages

+welcome!

-## what is this
+## what is PakkiEngine?

 This game engine is developed with c++ using opengl 3+ rendering This is done as part of school project and will be developed further